nitram2342/display-log-server/Readme.md

 # Usage

-> echo helium error oh shit something failed | nc 10.0.0.23 9999
+> echo error helium oh shit something failed | nc 10.0.0.23 9999

-The first word refers to a hostname, the second string is either "info", "warning" or "error" and refers to the message type.
+The first word is either "info", "warning" or "error" and refers to the message type.
 The rest of the line is the message to log.
+By convention the second word refers to a host that sent the message, but that is only a convention and you can send what you like.